Rancho San Jacinto Viejo: History

 José María Estudillo was the captain of the Presidio of San Diego.
 His eldest son, José Joaquín Estudillo (1800 – 1852) was the grantee of Rancho San Leandro.
 José Antonio Estudillo (1805 – 1852) was his second son.
 In 1824, José Antonio Estudillo, a lieutenant in the Mexican army, married María Victoria Dominguez.
 María Victoria's father, Juan José Dominguez, was the grantee of Rancho San Pedro.
 José Antonio Estudillo was appointed administrator and major domo at Mission San Luis Rey in 1840.
 Three grants, comprising over 133000 acre of the former Mission San Luis Rey lands in the San Jacinto area were made to the Estudillo family: the four square league Rancho San Jacinto Viejo to José Antonio Estudillo in 1842; Rancho San Jacinto Nuevo y Potrero to his son-in-law, Miguel Pedrorena, in 1846; and Rancho San Jacinto Sobrante to his daughter, María del Rosario Estudillo, in 1846.

 With the cession of California to the United States following the Mexican-American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
 As required by the Land Act of 1851, a claim for Rancho San Jacinto Viejo was filed with the Public Land Commission in 1852, and the grant was patented to the heirs of José Antonio Estudillo in 1880.
+The lands were broken up in 1889.